 The Running Start program is one of many dual enrollment options available at Lake Washington Institute of Technology.
 Students classified as high school juniors and seniors may apply.
 Eligible students may attend college full-time and/or take classes at the high school and the college.
 Students earn high school and college credit simultaneously for college level courses.
 Tuition is covered through Running Start, therefore Running Start saves money.
 In addition, Running Start students get started on college early, so they save time as they work towards their educational goals.

 For more information, register to attend an information session online or by calling (425) 739-8107.

-See the Assessment Center page (West Building, W207) for testing hours.
-Please bring valid ID.
-(Students must get a permission slip from the High School programs office in West Building, W210 first.)
-Immediately following the assessment, please bring the results to the High School Programs office, West Building, W210.
+Schedule an appointment to take an assessment by calling the High School Programs office at (425) 739-8107.
+Please bring a valid ID.
+Students must get a permission slip from the High School programs office in West Building, W210 in order to test.
+Immediately following the assessment, bring the results to the High School Programs office,

 Eligible students are admitted Fall, Winter, and Spring quarters.
 Please see the LWTech academic calendar for quarter start dates.
 Registration usually opens up around two months prior to the start of the quarter (except for Fall Quarter enrollment which opens in May).
 Students must be registered no later than one week prior to the start day of the quarter.
 Students are responsible for transportation, course fees, and some books.

 Eligibility for Running Start at LWTech requires the approval of the student's high school and parents, qualify for English 101 based on the LWTech Self Guided Placement Assessment or one of the other options for English placement described under LWTech Placement Options.
 The evaluation of the above items, along with student goals, will determine eligibility for Running Start at LWTech.